An Essential Guide to Composable Enterprise Architecture

 While composable architecture integrates modular components to create adaptable systems, MACH provides a framework that applies these principles across various domains, including digital commerce and content management systems.

-Traditional vs. composable architecture
+Traditional vs. Composable Architecture

 Composable architecture particularly stands out in one area where traditional models often struggle: managing the dynamic demands of digital data storage.